Tony Bennett (sociologist): Early life and education

-Bennett was born in Manchester and earned a BA in Politics, Philosophy and Economics at Oxford University in 1968 and a PhD in Sociology at Sussex University in 1972.
+Bennett was born in Manchester and earned a BA in Politics, Philosophy and Economics at Oxford University in 1968 and a PhD in sociology at Sussex University in 1972.

 Career

 In the 1970s and early 1980s, Bennett taught sociology at the Open University in the United Kingdom, as a staff tutor and then as chair of the Popular Culture course.

 He then moved to Griffith University in Brisbane, where he was Professor of Cultural Studies, Dean of Humanities, and director of the ARC Key Centre for Cultural and Media Policy until 1998.

 In 1998 he returned to the Open University, where he was Professor of Sociology and a founding director of the ESRC Centre for Research on Socio-cultural Change (CRESC).

-In 2009 he returned to Australia as Research Professor in Social and Cultural Theory at the Institute for Culture and Society at Western Sydney University, while remaining a Visiting Research Professor at the Open University and an associate member of CRESC.
+In 2009 he returned to Australia as research professor in Social and Cultural Theory at the Institute for Culture and Society at Western Sydney University, while remaining a Visiting research professor at the Open University and an associate member of CRESC.
 He has also been a visiting professor at universities in the United States, China, and Canada.

 His work has been important in literary and popular culture studies, especially as a founder of the Australian school of cultural policy studies.
-He is a member of the Australian Academy of the Humanities.
+He is an elected fellow of the Australian Academy of the Humanities (1997).